axehayz/kkonsole_cli/README.md

 ### kkonsole entrypoint

-This is used for most basic tasks like using API credentials from environment file to maintain a persistant login for wherever you need to use the credentials, check for new API credentials, and find what credentials are currently in use.
+This is used for most basic tasks like using API credentials from environment file so as to maintain a persistent login.
+Or to validate Kentik API credentials.
+This command attempts to GET users list using provided APIs.
+The method passes if the provided API were authenticated and returns the "logged in" user. kkonsole entry point can also be used to find out your IP address and if any access control changes need to be done in Kentik Admin.

 ```bash
 bash-4.4# kkonsole --help